Heidelberg United FC: National Premier Leagues Victoria (2014–current)

 On 1 August 2017, Heidelberg United defeated A-League side Perth Glory FC 1–0 at Olympic Village in the Round of 32 at the 2017 FFA Cup.
 Heidelberg took out the 2017 NPL Victoria premiership, but lost out to Bentleigh Greens in the Grand Final.
 Heidelberg became national champions of the NPL for the first time after defeating Bayswater City SC, APIA Leichhardt Tigers FC and Brisbane Strikers FC.

 On 19 August 2018, Heidelberg secured back-to-back NPL Victoria Premierships with two rounds remaining after defeating South Melbourne at Olympic Village 4–2.
 The premiership was secured in the Bergers' 60th year of existence.
 Heidelberg went on to claim the championship, defeating Avondale FC 2–1 at AAMI Park.
 It was Heidelberg's first Premier League title since 2001.

 In June 2019, Heidelberg began demolition of their home ground Olympic Village in preparation of a staged refurbishment of the precinct.
 The total cost of the project is $11m.
 To date, the club has secured $2m in state government funding, $3.1m from the City of Banyule and $0.5m from Soltilo Soccer School.
 On the last round of the 2019 NPL Victoria season, the Bergers secured a third consecutive Premiers Plate with a 3–0 victory over South Melbourne.

 2025

-After finishing 2nd for the NPLM 2025 season, Heidelberg United were crowned National Premier League Victoria champions as they defeated Dandenong City 2-1 in the final, which was played at Lakeside Stadium in front of a crowd of over 9,000.
+After finishing 2nd for the NPLM 2025 season, Heidelberg United were crowned National Premier League Victoria champions as they defeated Dandenong City 2–1 in the final, which was played at Lakeside Stadium in front of a crowd of over 9,000.

 They will also compete in the inaugural 2025 Australian Championship after finishing runners-up in the regular season of NPL Victoria in the 2025 season.

-During the 2025 Australia Cup, Heidelberg defeated three A-League teams in a row (Western Sydney Wanderers 3-0, Wellington Phoenix 4-0, Aukland FC 2-0) and reached the final on 4 October, where they faced A-League team Newcastle Jets.
-Newcastle defeated Heidelberg 3-1 in extra time in front of a 10,000 strong crowd at Lakeside Stadium.
+During the 2025 Australia Cup, Heidelberg defeated three A-League teams in a row (Western Sydney Wanderers 3–0, Wellington Phoenix 4–0, Aukland FC 2–0) and reached the final on 4 October, where they faced A-League team Newcastle Jets.
+Newcastle defeated Heidelberg 3–1 in extra time in front of a 10,000 strong crowd at Lakeside Stadium.

+2026

+Since 2025 Australia Cup winners Newcastle Jets qualified for the Champions League Elite via their league position, the spot in the 2026–27 AFC Champions League Two reserved for the Australia Cup winners was transferred to Heidelberg United as the runners-up.

+On 19 May 2026, the AFC has advised Football Australia that Heidelberg United FC is ineligible for the ACL Two slot under its regulations.